Shrutisri6/Shrutisri6/README.md

 ## Hi there, I'm Shrutisri

-🔥 About Me
+🔥 About Me:
-I am an aspiring AI Engineer passionate about Python and problem-solving.
+##I am an aspiring AI Engineer passionate about Python and problem-solving.

 🎓 Engineering Student